 You have got to be some super Americanized mofo with no sense or passion for food to let the food get this bad.

-Pros: very affordable and quick, but if that is not important to you, you just might like the seating layout like I do.
+Very affordable and quick, but if that is not important to you, you just might like the seating layout like I do.
+I also still love this place because I go way back with it.

 I had to research it, but Colorado barely ranked in the top ten as of 2014 for beef cattle although Yoshinoya chose Colorado back in the 70’s.
 Maybe that was when they were a bigger producer?
 Although what I did find out is that when it comes to exporting fresh and frozen beef in the United States, Colorado ranks fourth according to the Colorado Cattlemen’s Association.